-A Master of Philosophy is a 1-2 year programme.
+A Master of Philosophy is a 1-2 year (full-time equivalent) programme.
 Is quite similar to the Master by Research, except that it has a coursework component that represents up to one-third of the work.
-It is similar to an Honours year component of an Australian undergraduate degree.
+This makes it similar to the Honours year component of an Australian undergraduate degree.
 In the School of Physics, the MPhil normally takes three semesters (1.5 years).
 During the first two semesters you will take four 6 Unit of Credit (UOC) courses, which is half a full-time course load.
-You must pass these courses at the first attempt in order to continue in the MPhil.
+You must pass each course at the first attempt in order to continue in the MPhil.
 The courses can be chosen from our Honours offerings, or from 3rd year courses in Physics (related courses in Maths may be possible too).
 If you choose a 3rd year course, your supervisor must assign additional assessment to bring the course up to a postgraduate level.
-The MPhil thesis is external examined by two referees, much like a PhD thesis.
+The MPhil thesis is externally examined by two referees, much like a PhD thesis.

 An MPhil has some disadvantages when compared to Honours.
 For example, you can't be awarded a University Medal for your MPhil degree.
-Also the MPhil thesis examination process is more rigorous and takes longer (perhaps a couple of months, compared with a week).
+Also the MPhil thesis examination process is more rigorous, takes longer (perhaps a couple of months, compared with a week), and you may be required to do extra work if the examiners aren't entirely happy with your thesis.
 Since the MPhil thesis is not awarded a numerical mark, like an Honours thesis, it becomes difficult to compare students with MPhils and Honours - this is relevant to the award of an APA scholarship for a PhD, where First Class Honours is required.
 All in all, it is probably simpler to do the Honours degree.
 However, this means you have to take the Honours courses, which in turn requires familiarity with the material taught in 3rd year at UNSW.

 In Australia, undergraduate degrees in science are normally 3 years in length and can be followed by a 4th "Honours" year.
 The Honours year is part coursework and part research thesis, typically in the ratio 50:50.
-The purpose of the Honours year is to give the student a feeling for research work, and to provide sufficient grounding for entry into a PhD programme.
-A Master of Philosophy can be substituted for an Honours year.
+The purpose of the Honours year is to give students a feeling for research work, and to provide sufficient grounding for entry into a PhD programme.
+A Master of Philosophy of a Graduate Diplola can be substituted for an Honours year.

 The Research Training Scheme (RTS), introduced in 2001, provides Commonwealth-funded higher degree by research (HDR) students with an "entitlement" to exemption from tuition fees for the duration of an accredited HDR course, up to a maximum period of four years' full-time equivalent study for a Doctorate by research and two years' full-time equivalent study for a Masters by research (including a Master of Philosophy).